Global and Community Health

 The Global and Community Health Program integrates global and community health principles to promote a global consciousness of women's health and to foster culturally competent practices in the communities we serve.
 We are committed to advancing reproductive health care in an equitable, ethical, and dynamic manner, whether in Boston or Sub-Saharan Africa.
 To that end, we support innovative approaches to global health delivery that engage community partners and build capacity through education.

-Building on existing collaboration among the BIDMC Department of Medicine and the Botswana Harvard Partnership at Scottish Livingstone Hospital in Molepole, Botswana, the OBGYN department is expanding its contributions.
-This unique program will be comprised of a full-time OBGYN faculty physician based at Scottish Livingstone Hospital to deliver clinical care, provide medical education, and supervise OBGYN residents.
+Building on existing collaboration among the BIDMC Department of Medicine and the Botswana Harvard Partnership at Scottish Livingstone Hospital in Molepole, Botswana, the OBGYN department has expanded its contributions.
+This unique program is comprised of a full-time OBGYN faculty physician based at Scottish Livingstone Hospital to deliver clinical care, provide medical education, and supervise OBGYN residents.
 These residents will have the opportunity to engage in service-based learning projects, including supervised clinical electives and quality improvement projects.

 We also contribute to the dialogue on global health delivery and policy through engagement in various Harvard-based committees and national and international organizations, including American Congress of Obstetricians and Gynecologists, International Federation of Gynecology and Obstetrics, and the World Health Organization.